 Poodles are known for their proud yet affectionate personalities and poofy hypoallergenic coats.
 As a result, they’ve become one of America’s top family dogs.
-However, does this mean that Poodles are good with kids?
+But does being a popular family dog mean that Poodles are good with kids?

 Over the years, Poodles have become highly popular family dogs for a reason.
 They’re very personable dogs that tend to develop great relationships with children.
 But why?
 Here are the reasons why Poodles are great with kids.